exonum/pwbox/README.md

-# Passphrase-based Encryption for Node and Browsers
+# Password-Based Encryption for Node and Browsers

 pwbox is just like NaCl/libsodium's built-in `secretbox`, only it implements encryption based on passwords rather on secret keys.